akhilkasuvojula/assignment-Kasuvojula/README.md

 ***

-# SHOPING FOR BASIC NEEDS
+# SHOPPING FOR BASIC NEEDS
 1. Go to hyvee store by bookig a cab
 2. start finding groceries and pick
      1. onions